sous-chefs/firewalld/README.md

   command      :allow
 end

-# can use :raw command with UFW provider for VRRP
+# can use :raw command for VRRP
 firewall_rule "VRRP" do
   command   :allow
   raw "allow to 224.0.0.18"